Al-Rey/cmsc447-project/dataGathering/README.md

 **`dataCleaning_nature.py`** : This file queries the pokemon nature data from the API, cleans it, and stores ti in a csv called `nature_data.csv`.

-**`dataCleaning_moves.py`**: (Work in Progress) This file queries the pokemon move data from the API, cleans it, and scores it in a csv called `move_data.csv`.
+**`dataCleaning_moves.py`**: This file queries the pokemon move data from the API, cleans it, and scores it in a csv called `move_data.csv`.

-**`dataCleaning_pokemon.py`**: (Work in Progress) This file queries the individual pokemon data from the API, cleans it, and stored in a csv file called `pokemon_data.csv `.
+**`dataCleaning_pokemon.py`**: This file queries the individual pokemon data from the API, cleans it, and stored in a csv file called `pokemon_data.csv `.
 This script relies on the data obtained from the ability and move cleaning scripts.

-**`cleaning_helpers.py`**: (Work in Progress) This file contains various helper functions used in all of the other cleaning scripts.
+**`cleaning_helpers.py`**: This file contains various helper functions used in all of the other cleaning scripts.

-**`testing_samples.py`**: (Work in Progress) This file contains all the constants that the testing file references when running the tests on all the scripts listed above.
+**`testing_samples.py`**: This file contains all the constants that the testing file references when running the tests on all the scripts listed above.